-One of the perks of being a dyslexia assessor and tutor is that I have access to complicated assessments to pinpoint a child’s skills, but when I started tutoring ten years ago I was really frustrated at the lack of resources.
+One of the perks of being a dyslexia assessor and tutor is that I have access to complicated assessments to pinpoint a child’s skills, but when I started tutoring thirteen years ago I was really frustrated at the lack of resources.

 But, I got really excited when I found the freely available Schonell Reading Age Test.

 a) Get your child to read the words below (you might want to enlarge and space them out).

 b) Count up how many they get exactly right (don’t help them).